 For the purpose of this Quick Start Guide, leave the default demo credential as is.
-But to - from the Details tab, click Edit , or from the Credentials list view, click the Edit ( name to edit the appropriate details, then save your changes. ) button next to the credential
+But to edit the default credential later - from the Details tab, click Edit , or from the Credentials list view, click the Edit (name to edit the appropriate details, then save your changes.